jordems/pollate/README.md

 For the frontend of the app it is making use of Angular for the sake of that it's highly opinionated allows for very decoupled components.
 Separating the component logic from layout and styling, and allowing for simple use of dependency injection.
 Overall this framework is very hardened, and allows for a combination of Client Side Rendering and Server Side Rendering which is the plan in the future when tackling seo.
 Angular supports lazy loading modules which allows for incredible performance when used correctly.

-My personal reason for choosing Angular currently is I've heard many good things about it's capabilities and the fact that it is highly opinionated, so there is less opportunity to over analyze code structure as I tend to fall in that trap sometimes c: - Jordan
+My personal reason for choosing Angular currently is I've heard many good things about it's capabilities and the fact that it is highly opinionated, so there is less opportunity to over analyze code structure as I tend to fall in that trap sometimes.

 ### 1.2 NestJS